Frequently Asked Questions (FAQ)

-- A: Attached to each race kit, is a brightly colored luggage tag with a number printed on it.
+- A: Attached to he bottom of each bib, is a tearoff luggage tag with a number printed on it.
 This number should be the same as the number of your race bib.
 This tag permits you to leave your backpack/bag/supplies on the bus until the race is over.
 Please affix the baggage label provided to your bag and give it to the volunteer after you get off the bus.
 All bags must be checked into the buses by 7:45 AM.
 These luggage tags will be used to identify who owns what bags when they are brought to the finish line.
 Runners will only be given the luggage that corresponds to their bib number, so do not throw out your bib after the race.

 Do not leave any valuables with your bag.
 Although we will do our best to see that your bag is waiting at the end of the race, we are not responsible for lost baggage.
 Buses will remain in the finish area until 11:30 a.m.

 NLAA is not responsible for lost or stolen bags.
 Any bags that have not been picked up at the finish area will be brought to the NLAA Provincial Office.
 You will have to call the office and arrange a time to come in and get your bag.
-ID will be required before we can release any unclaimed bags and any bags not picked up by August 1st, 2016 will be donated to charity or otherwise disposed of.
+ID will be required before we can release any unclaimed bags and any bags not picked up/claimed by the Friday after the race will be donated to charity or otherwise disposed of.